qinyuhang/iina-emby/README.md

 - [] enter serverHome not call auth with name and pw but find other method check local token first, if token fail then go auth with user and pw
-- [] item detail make image height a percentage of 100vw to fix the image ratio
+- [x] item detail make image height a percentage of 100vw to fix the image ratio
+- [] item detail page image on load error use default image
+- [] save play progress to emby server